shiburito/GodotRedisClient/addons/godot_redis_client/README.md

 To create a 'test' user with the password 'test123' (the one the example uses) if you'd like to use auth you can run the below after redis has started.
 This gives the user very wide access so be sure to only do this for local testing purposes.
 `docker exec -it redis redis-cli ACL SETUSER test ON '>test123' ~* '&*' +@all`

+Monitor incoming commands on your redis instance `docker exec -it redis redis-cli MONITOR`